To be hired as a graphic designer you need to have an outstanding portfolio.

 It’s very important to make your graphic design portfolio consistent.
 Using guides, using the same typography (weight, kerning, leading for example), colours, and arrangements is key to make a coherent graphic design portfolio.

 Have a look at these 3 pages from my graphic design portfolio below.
 Even though it’s all consistent with each other, I mix up my image scales to make a varied and interesting portfolio.
+Or having the golden ratio in mind can help create a dynamic page layout.

 Having the same image scales page after page can get monotonous.